Fair Pay Problem

 Solution

-6 Reasons to Tip
+7 Reasons to Tip

 "More than half of consumers within the US & UK buy more second-hand than new books."
 Used Book Sales Statistics, Dean Talbot, December 20, 2022, WORDSRATED

-5. Authors Get Nothing When You Buy Remainders
+5. Authors Get Nothing from Remainders

-New books being liquidated by publishers (aka remainders) are sold at 50%-90% off list price.
+Books liquidated by publishers (aka remainders) are sold at 50%-90% off list price.
 You can identify them by a mark.
 When you buy one the author gets $0.

 ENDNOTES